Micro:bit is a micro-controller similar to Arduino. It has some built-in sensors and leds.

 Template for a Cardboard Micro:bit Holder

-Simple Bird Counter
+Simple Bird (or anything) Counter

 We are happy, and indeed encourage you to share content from this site with other educators.
 Please acknowledge the source and use only for non-commercial, educational purposes.
 Photos of children may not be used without our express permission.